There are many things to consider when buying a house—price, location, condition, size, schools, and more. We’ll walk through the trade-offs.

-- Envision your ideal yard
+- Imagine your ideal yard

-- Think what matters to you in a neighborhood
+- What matters most in a neighborhood?

 - Be realistic about home repairs

 First, identify the core values and lifestyle most important to you.
 Perhaps you want a walkable, hyperlocal and eco-friendly urban lifestyle.
 Maybe you want a quiet, rural country life.
 Or perhaps you’re striving for a low-maintenance setup that’s conducive to frequent travel.

 Imagine your ideal lifestyle, both today and a decade into the future, and use this as the basis for choosing the features you’d like in your home.
 Think about your ideal day-to-day life with regard to commuting and running errands, and also imagine how you want to spend your weekends and holidays.

 - Would you like to stay home, or travel?